ucb-bar/midas/README.md

 # MIDAS Beta v0.1

-MIDAS is an FPGA simulation simulation framework that automatically generates FPGA simulators for various FPGA platforms from any RTL designs.
-MIDAS is an improvement over [Strober](http://dl.acm.org/citation.cfm?id=3001151) that was originally developed for sample-based energy simulation.
+MIDAS is a simulation framework that automatically generates an FPGA-accelerated simulator from a Chisel-based RTL design.
+MIDAS expands on the work of [Strober](http://dl.acm.org/citation.cfm?id=3001151) that was originally developed for sample-based energy simulation.

+## Host vs Target

+To avoid confusion, we make a distinction between *host* and *target* machines.

+**Target**: the machine being simulated.
+For example, an SoC derived from Rocket Chip.

+**Host**: the machine that executes ("hosts") the simulation.
+For example, this could be an Xilinx ZC706 (FPGA + embedded CPU), or an X86 desktop with a PCI-E attached FPGA like a Xilinx VC707, or Intel DE5.

+MIDAS's primary function is to generate a high-performance simulator of a *target* from its source RTL, that executes on a hybrid CPU-FPGA *host*.

 ## Dependencies

-This repo depends on the following projects:
+This repository depends on the following projects:
-* [Chisel](https://github.com/freechipsproject/chisel3): RTL implementations in MIDAS/Strober are written with Chisel
+* [Chisel](https://github.com/freechipsproject/chisel3): Target-RTL that MIDAS transformed must is written in Chisel RTL.
+Additionally, MIDAS RTL libraries are all written in Chisel.
-* [FIRRTL](https://github.com/freechipsproject/firrtl): Custom transforms in MIDAS/Strober are written with FIRRTL
+* [FIRRTL](https://github.com/freechipsproject/firrtl): Transformations of target-RTL are transformed using FIRRTL compiler passes.
-* [RocketChip](https://github.com/freechipsproject/rocket-chip.git): RocketChip is not only a chip generator, but also a collection of useful libraries for various hardware designs.
-We take advantage of some libraries in RocketChip.
+* [RocketChip](https://github.com/freechipsproject/rocket-chip.git): Rocket Chip is not only a chip generator, but also a collection of useful libraries for various hardware designs.
-* [barstools](https://github.com/ucb-bar/barstools): Technology dependent custom transforms(e.g. macro compiler) are used for Strober.
+* [barstools](https://github.com/ucb-bar/barstools): Some additional technology-dependent custom transforms(e.g. macro compiler) are required when Strober energy modelling is enabled.

-Thie repo is not supposed to work alone.
-It is instantiated in top-level projects with target designs such as [strober-examples](https://github.com/donggyukim/strober-examples) and [midas-top](https://github.com/ucb-bar/midas-top.git).
+This repository is not standalone: it must be included in a top-level project with its dependencies and the source of the target design you wish to simulate.
+We provide two examples of this: [strober-examples](https://github.com/donggyukim/strober-examples), which applies MIDAS to a collection of more-simple Chisel designs, and [midas-top](https://github.com/ucb-bar/midas-top.git), which demonstrates how MIDAS may be used in a Rocket Chip-based SoC project.

-## Get Started
+## Getting Started

 ### MIDAS Compiler